Inter-Blockchain-Service/Axelar-Monitoring/README.md

 npm start
 ```

+You can now check the metrics on http://server_ip:3000 (replace server_ip with your actual server IP address)

 ## Security

 This application is designed for internal/private use.
 If you expose it on the Internet, please implement additional security measures (authentication, HTTPS, etc.).